OpenSourceEconomics/grmpy/docs/economics.rst

   .. math::
        B  = Y_1 - Y_0 = (\mu_1(X) - \mu_0(X)) + (U_1 - U_0).

 From the perspective of the econometrician, differences in benefits are the result of variation in observable X and unobservable characteristics :math:`(U_1 - U_0)`.
 However, :math:`(U_1 - U_0)` might be (at least partly) included in the agent’s information set :math:`\mathcal{I}` and thus known to the agent at the time of the treatment decision.
 Therefore we are able to distinguish between observable and unobservable heterogeneity.
-Observable heterogeneity is reflected by by the difference :math:`\mu_1(X) - \mu_0(X)`. t denotes the differences between individuals that are based on differences of observable individual specific characteristics captured by $X$.
-Since we are able to take observable heterogeneity into account by conditioning on $X$ this kind of heterogeneity is a negligible problem for the evaluation of policy interventions.
+Observable heterogeneity is reflected by by the difference :math:`\mu_1(X) - \mu_0(X)`. t denotes the differences between individuals that are based on differences of observable individual specific characteristics captured by :math:`X`.
+Since we are able to take observable heterogeneity into account by conditioning on :math:`X` this kind of heterogeneity is a negligible problem for the evaluation of policy interventions.
 Therefore all following concepts condition on X.

-Consequently the second type of heterogeneity is represented by the differences between individuals captured by $U_1 - U_0$.
+Consequently the second type of heterogeneity is represented by the differences between individuals captured by :math:`U_1 - U_0`.
 This differences are unobservable from the perspective of an econometrician.
 It should be noted that the term *unobservable* does not implicate that U 1 and U 0 are not completely or at least partly included in an individual’s information set.
 As a result, unobservable treatment effect heterogeneity can be distinguished into private information and uncertainty.
 Private information is only known to the agent but not the econometrician; uncertainty refers to variability that is unpredictable by both.

 The information available to the econometrician and the agent determines the set of valid estimation approaches for the evaluation of a policy.
 The concept of essential heterogeneity emphasizes this point (:cite:`HeUrVy06`).
 If agents select their treatment status based on benefits unobserved by the econometrician (selection on unobservables), then there is no unique effect of a treatment or a policy even after conditioning on observable characteristics.
 In terms of the Roy model this is characterized by the following condition